dbgoytia/sysops-training/1.monitoring-logging-and-remediation/2.custom-cloudwatch-dashboard/README.md

     ```

-3. What can you see on the
+3. What can you see on the dashboards?
+What else would you add to these?
+What would happen if this was part of an ASG?

 ## To destroy